Alexa Drop In: How to turn your Amazon Echo speakers into a home intercom system

-You probably know how Amazon Echo's microphone and speakers communicate with Alexa, the virtual assistant.
-But that same hardware — and the Echo's always-on internet connection — can also create a simple home intercom service.
+You probably know how Amazon Echo's microphone and speakers communicate with Alexa, the voice assistant.
+But that same hardware — and the Echo's always-on internet connection — can also create a simple home intercom system.

-Instead of a hack, Amazon provides a service to make it possible called Drop In.
-Enabled last year, Drop In lets you make free phone calls between all Echo devices — and free video chats between Echo devices with cameras and screens like the Echo Show and new Echo Spot.
+Called Drop In, this feature lets you make free phone calls between all Echo devices — and free video chats between Echo devices with cameras and screens like the Echo Show and new Echo Spot.

 How to create a home intercom with multiple Amazon Echos